NOTE: Analysis is mixed in with the relation of

 Let's take a look at that cardboard on the wall around the pipe behind Lorraine's desk.
 We only see it briefly.

 That pipe sticking out of the wall and the box.
 We might be reminded of the glass box in New York, which has the lens like object sticking a short way out of the wall.
-And all the boxes around it.
+And all the cardboard boxes around it remind of the cardboard on Lorraine's wall, surrounding the pipe.
 We had also earlier had the black dot on the envelope delivered to Ike that drew an association with the black dots on the coffee cups in the scene of the glass box.

 The pipe sticking out of the wall might also remind of the discovery of the petroglyph behind the petroglyph in the original series.
 First, below, we see the petroglyph that was initially found.